vedanthv/Music-Library-System-With-Data-Structures/README.md

 - Play Previous Track
 - Play the next track in the song pool or the playlist.

+## Software Requirements
+You can run the `exe` file on any Operating System.
+To dabble with the code, clone the project and use any IDE of your choice.

 ## How to Clone and Run the Project
 ## How Each Feature Works?
 ## New Features To Be Added